 2. Correct students when they are wrong.

 Use music as much as you can.
+Whether I’m teaching FSL or French immersion, we listen to music every week.
 Some students really learn best this way, and it is just more fun anyways.
-Find some great links to songs on my Pinterest music page HERE.
+Here are some of my favorite French Songs for Secondary Students.

 4. Give them lots of visuals.